An Algorithm for Local Transverse Feedback Linearization: Transverse Feedback Linearization

 One solution to this problem is to find an output of suitable vector relative degree that vanishes on \(\Manifold{N}.\) This was the view championed by Isidori with regards to the problem of feedback linearization.
-In the spirit of this idea, the following theorem was established in~\cite{Nielsen2008}. \begin{theorem}[{\cite[Theorem 3.1]{Nielsen2008}}] The transverse feedback linearization (TFL) problem is solvable at \(x_0\) if, and only if, there exists an open subset \(\OpenSet{U} \subseteq \Real^n\) of \(x_0\) and smooth function \(h: \OpenSet{U} \to \Real^{\rho_0}\) so that: \begin{enumerate}[label={(\arabic*)}] \item{ \( \OpenSet{U} \cap \Manifold{N} \subset h^{-1}(0), \) and } \item{ the system~\eqref{eqn:system} with output \(y = h(x)\) yields a well-defined vector relative degree of \(\kappa = (\kappa_1, \ldots, \kappa_{\rho_0})\) at \(x_0\) with \(\sum_{i=1}^{\rho_0} \kappa_i = n - n^*.\) } \end{enumerate} \end{theorem} The theorem shows that the transverse feedback linearization problem is equivalent to the zero dynamics assignment problem with relative degree: find an output \(h\) for system~\eqref{eqn:system} that yields a well-defined relative degree and whose zero dynamics manifold locally coincides with \(\Manifold{N}.\) The output \(h,\) and all of its scalar components \(h^i,\) are called \emph{transverse outputs} with respect to \(\Manifold{N}\) at \(x_0\), or, a transverse output for short.
-This theorem is not particularly useful in finding the output \(h\) but we will show it still plays a crucial role in the transverse feedback linearization algorithm presented in this article.
+In the spirit of this idea, the following theorem was established in~\cite{Nielsen2008}. \begin{theorem}[{\cite[Theorem 3.1]{Nielsen2008}}] The local transverse feedback linearization problem is solvable at \(x_0\) if, and only if, there exists an open subset \(\OpenSet{U} \subseteq \Real^n\) of \(x_0\) and smooth function \(h: \OpenSet{U} \to \Real^{\rho_0}\) so that: \begin{enumerate}[label={(\arabic*)}] \item{ \( \OpenSet{U} \cap \Manifold{N} \subset h^{-1}(0), \) and } \item{ the system~\eqref{eqn:system} with output \(y = h(x)\) yields a well-defined vector relative degree of \(\kappa = (\kappa_1, \ldots, \kappa_{\rho_0})\) at \(x_0\) with \(\sum_{i=1}^{\rho_0} \kappa_i = n - n^*.\) } \end{enumerate} \end{theorem} The theorem shows that the transverse feedback linearization problem is equivalent to the zero dynamics assignment problem with relative degree: find an output \(h\) for system~\eqref{eqn:system} that yields a well-defined relative degree and whose zero dynamics manifold locally coincides with \(\Manifold{N}.\) \begingroup\blue The output \(h\) is called a (local) \emph{transverse output} with respect to \(\Manifold{N}\) at \(x_0\), or, a transverse output for short.
+Theorem~\ref{thm:LTFL-Nielsen-3.1} is not particularly useful in finding the output \(h,\) but we will show it still plays a crucial role in the transverse feedback linearization algorithm presented in this article. \endgroup